 - Remember that this is a time for giving feedback (or guidance), but it can also be a valuable time to receive guidance on our own management style and behaviour.
-Feedback is a two way street – you can learn a lot from your employees in this process.
+Feedback value works both ways – you can learn a lot from your employees in this process.

 Guidance expert and former Google employee Kim Scott lays out an effective formula for providing useful and effective guidance to one’s employees.
 She uses the acronym HHIPP to explain her style of providing feedback that will actually help boost engagement in your organization.
 Feedback should always be:

 - In Person (in private if it’s criticism and in public if it’s praise); and

 Use this formula to tell your employees that you value their contributions and you will see your engagement and productivity skyrocket.

 What not to do – how to avoid the wrong type of feedback

 If you want to get most value of feedback process and stay away from negative feedback tropes, you will want to avoid the following:

 - Do not make the feedback personal – it should never include phrases like “well, that is just like you,” or “you are this type of person, so…”